AbdulAHAD968/Buena-Comunidad/README.md

 2. **NUCES Students** for their inspiring community service projects.
 3. **You** for using Buena Comunidad to make a difference!
 4. FlatiCon for .gif files.
-5. Dominic for secion designing.
+5. Dominic for section designing.
 6. Universe IO for css styling.

 ---